Learning Visual Hierarchies in Hyperbolic Space for Image Retrieval: Experiments

 \paragraph{Datasets.} For training and evaluation, we construct \textit{HierOpenImages}, a novel dataset containing pairwise part-based image hierarchies built from the OpenImages dataset~\cite{kuznetsova2020open}.
 We further evaluate generalization on out-of-domain datasets and hierarchies.

 \paragraph{Models.}We evaluate the performance of learning multi-level image hierarchies using two popular visual encoders 1) CLIP ViT (B/16)~\cite{radford2021learning}, pretrained on large-scale image-text pairs from the Internet, and 2) MoCo-v2 (ResNet-50)~\cite{chen2020improved}, pretrained on ImageNet.
 Note that both CLIP and MoCo-v2 models are fine-tuned and evaluated in an \textbf{image encoder only} setting.
 We use these pretrained image models as our baseline and compare our proposed angle-based hyperbolic method against its Euclidean counterpart.
-Each model is fine-tuned for a single epoch on \textit{HierOpenImages} using the proposed contrastive angle-based entailment loss, and $\dagger$ denotes fine-tuning.
-The retrieval distance function (Dist.
-Func.) aligns with the scoring function used during training.
-For example, minimizing hyperbolic angles (Hyp Ang.) for CLIP-hyp$^\dagger$ and Euclidean angles (Euc Ang.) for CLIP-euc$^\dagger$ model.
+Each model is fine-tuned on \textit{HierOpenImages} using the proposed contrastive angle-based entailment loss, and $\dagger$ denotes fine-tuning.
+Note that $*$ denotes the gated entailment angle metric, which first uses the entailment angle as a cone-shaped filter and then applies the pretrained metric within the gated set for fine-grained ranking (see Supp. \S \ref{sec:metrics}).

-We also compare the state-of-the-art hyperbolic hierarchical image-only model HCL~\cite{ge2023hyperbolic}, which is trained on scene-to-object relationships from the OpenImages dataset~\cite{kuznetsova2020open} in both hyperbolic and Euclidean space.
+We compare the state-of-the-art hyperbolic hierarchical image-only model HCL~\cite{ge2023hyperbolic}, which is trained on scene-to-object relationships from the OpenImages dataset~\cite{kuznetsova2020open} in both hyperbolic and Euclidean space.
 Accordingly, we evaluate the retrieval performance of HCL~\cite{ge2023hyperbolic} using both hyperbolic distance and cosine similarity.
-For completeness, we also fine-tuned HCL$^\dagger$~\cite{ge2023hyperbolic} on the same \textit{HierOpenImages} dataset and included it in our comparisons.
-Note that fine-tuning or evaluating with a text encoder is not possible on the current \textit{HierOpenImages} dataset.
+For completeness, we also fine-tuned HCL$^\dagger$~\cite{ge2023hyperbolic} on the \textit{HierOpenImages} dataset.
+Note that fine-tuning or evaluating with a text encoder is not possible on the \textit{HierOpenImages} dataset.
 Furthermore, previous image-only supervised methods, trained on predefined single-class image hierarchies~\cite{dhall2020hierarchical, khrulkov2020hyperbolic} are not directly comparable.
-These methods require all image classes to be predefined during training, which is not feasible for complex multi-object scenes in the OpenImages~\cite{kuznetsova2020open} and LVIS~\cite{gupta2019lvis} datasets, where images contain multiple objects with diverse class labels.
+These methods require all image classes to be predefined during training, which is not feasible for complex multi-object scenes in the OpenImages~\cite{kuznetsova2020open} and LVIS~\cite{gupta2019lvis} datasets, where images contain multiple objects with diverse class labels. \footnote{Updated results after fixing an extra normalization issue in the code which impacted the results of all methods; overall trends and conclusions remain unaffected. }